fkarg/fkarg.github.io/staged/project-hail-mary.md

 ## Conclusion
 As you might have noticed, I really like this book, even though I have some ... nitpicks.
 Maybe that is exactly _why_ I like it so much?
 Anyways, go get it yourself and read it.
-I can borrow you mine if you ask nicely (and I haven't borrowed it to someone else already).
+Or ask me to borrow it -- though I might have lent it to someone else already.

 ## Favourite Quotes
 I didn't take notes when reading it, so no quotes today.
+But, you can find some very good quotes [on goodreads][quotes].

 ## Other Recommendations